Last Updated on October 2, 2022 by Jim Ferri

 The Main Course

 Before sitting for our main course we prepared Amaretto gelato and tiramisu.
-The main challenge, many of us quickly realized, lay in the separation of the egg whites and yolks, and later adding sufficient Amaretto to the gelato.
+The main challenge, many of us quickly realized, lay in the separation of the egg whites and yolks.
+Later we added sufficient Amaretto to the gelato.

-After finishing the tiramisu and putting the gelato in the freezer, we sat down to eat our pasta and ragu, and the pork loin with potatoes.
+After finishing the tiramisu and putting the gelato in the freezer, we sat down to eat our pasta and ragu.
+And, of course, there was the pork loin with potatoes.
 It was a delicious meal and we were all completely satiated.
 The dessert, which I rarely eat, was over the top.

-It was a longish day and was around 5pm when we headed back into town, all of us totally delighted with what we had experienced, learned, and eaten.
+It was a longish day and was around 5pm when we headed back into town.
+Along the way all of us totally delighted with what we had experienced, learned, and eaten.

-More importantly, we found it to be the best investment of a day in Italy, a cultural adventure none of our three-generation family will soon, or ever, forget.
+More importantly, we found it to be the best investment of a day in Italy.
+It was a cultural adventure none of our three-generation family will soon, or ever, forget.